janbvalentin/ICD10_categories/README.md

 ## Files:
-proc_regex.xlsx contains procedure SKS-codes for relevant treatments of inflammatory bowel disease (IBD).
+**proc_regex.xlsx** contains procedure SKS-codes for relevant treatments of inflammatory bowel disease (IBD).
 Names and labels are in Danish

-atc_regex.xlsx contains ATC codes for treatment of Astma, Diabetes and IBD.
+**atc_regex.xlsx** contains ATC codes for treatment of Astma, Diabetes and IBD.

-diag_regex.xlsx
+**diag_regex.xlsx** contains ICD-10 codes for various diseases.
+Note; for the Danish National Patient registries all ICD-10 codes are coded with a D as prefix, which is included in the regular expressions.
+Names and labels are in Danish.

-nmi_atc_regex.xlsx
+**nmi_atc_regex.xlsx** contains ATC codes for the categories of the the Nordic Multimorbidity Index (NMI).

-nmi_diag_regex.xlsx
+**nmi_diag_regex.xlsx** contains ICD-10 codes for the categories of the the Nordic Multimorbidity Index (NMI).
+Note; for the Danish National Patient registries all ICD-10 codes are coded with a D as prefix, which is included in the regular expressions.